Fire Shark: Release

 Fire Shark was first released in arcades by Toaplan in Japan on 2 November 1989, then in Europe later the same year, followed by a North American release by Romstar in March 1990.
 In October 1989, an album containing music from the title was co-published exclusively in Japan by Scitron and Pony Canyon.
 In October 1990, a Sega Genesis port of Fire Shark developed in-house by Toaplan was first released in North America by DreamWorks, which was a division of Toy Soldiers, Inc. It was released for the Mega Drive in Japan by Toaplan on 2 November of the same year, while Sega published it in Europe in April 1992.
 The port is faithful to the original arcade release and includes a harder difficulty setting but has a number of key differences, such as a smaller color palette that led to sprites being recolored in different ways, along with other presentation and gameplay changes from the original version.
 To promote the Mega Drive version, a TV advert was aired in Japan.
-A version for the Sharp X68000 was in development and planned to be published by Kaneko, but was never released despite being advertised in Japanese publications such as Oh!X.
+A version for the X68000 was in development and planned to be published by Kaneko, but was never released despite being advertised in Japanese publications such as Oh!X.

 The Mega Drive/Genesis port was later re-released by independent publisher Retro-Bit in 2020.
 In 2022, the arcade version was included in the Hishou Same!
 Same!
 Same! compilation for Nintendo Switch and PlayStation 4 as part of M2's Toaplan Arcade Garage label.
 The arcade original was included as part of the Sega Astro City Mini V, a vertically oriented variant of the Sega Astro City mini console.